AST-based code graph for fast symbol lookup, dependency analysis, and blast radius via codebase-memory-mcp MCP server

 32%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies a clear technical domain and names several capabilities but relies heavily on developer jargon without providing natural trigger terms users would actually use.
-The most significant weakness is the complete absence of a 'Use when...' clause, making it difficult for Claude to know when to select this skill over others.
-The description reads more like a tagline than actionable selection guidance.
+The biggest weakness is the complete absence of a 'Use when...' clause, making it unclear when Claude should select this skill over other code analysis tools.
+Adding explicit trigger guidance and more user-facing language would significantly improve selection accuracy.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks to find where a symbol is defined, trace dependencies between modules, or understand the impact of changing a function.'
+Add a 'Use when...' clause with explicit triggers, e.g., 'Use when the user asks to find where a symbol is defined, trace dependencies between modules, or assess the impact/blast radius of changing a function.'

-Include natural trigger terms users would say, such as 'find references', 'who calls this function', 'what depends on this', 'impact of changing', 'code navigation', 'trace imports'.
+Include natural language trigger terms users would actually say, such as 'find references', 'who calls this function', 'impact of changing', 'code navigation', 'trace imports'.

 | Dimension | Reasoning | Score |